LiteBIRD and CMB-S4 Sensitivities to Reheating in Plateau Models of Inflation: Introduction

 This article is organised as follows.
 In Sec.~\ref{Sec:OlleKamellen} we review the general formalism that we use to constrain $\Treh$ and the inflaton coupling.
 In Sec.~\ref{sec:Benchmark models and analytic estimates} we introduce the three classes of benchmark models that we consider and analytically study the relations between the model parameters and observables.
 In Sec.~\ref{Sec:Methods} we outline two methods for estimating the LiteBIRD and CMB-S4 sensitivities to the reheating temperature and the inflaton coupling.
 In Sec.~\ref{ChorPasseMole} we present the results obtained with these methods and discuss them.
 In Sec.~\ref{Sec:Conclusion} we conclude.
-In the appendices we comment on the choice of the pivot scale (appendix \ref{Sec:PivotScale}), review the conditions under which the inflaton coupling can be constrained from CMB data without having to specify all details of the underlying particle physics models (appendix \ref{Sec:FeedbaclEffects}), comment on the difficulty to fulfil those conditions in $E$-type $\alpha$-attractor models (appendix \ref{JinURevisited}), and present a large set of plots to illustrate the relations between various parameters and observables in the models we consider (appendix \ref{Sec:AppendixWithAllPlots}).
+In the appendices we comment on the choice of the pivot scale (appendix \ref{Sec:PivotScale}), justify the neglect of next-to-leading order corrections in the slow-roll parameters throughout this work (appendix~\ref{app:Next-to-leading}), review the conditions under which the inflaton coupling can be constrained from CMB data without having to specify all details of the underlying particle physics models (appendix \ref{Sec:FeedbaclEffects}), comment on the difficulty to fulfil those conditions in $E$-type $\alpha$-attractor models (appendix \ref{JinURevisited}), and present an extended set of plots to illustrate the relations between various parameters and observables in the models we consider (appendix \ref{Sec:AppendixWithAllPlots}).